sandialabs/hyram/CONTRIBUTING.md

 <a name="c-setup-installer">&nbsp;</a>
 ## B.4 Configuring the Hyram.Setup projects
-This section describes the steps required to build a debug or release-ready HyRAM installer package bundle.
+This section describes the steps required to build a debug or release-ready HyRAM+ installer package bundle.
 It also describes the current setup configuration.
 This process uses the WiX installer tools to bundle the python interpreter and files alongside the GUI components into a single installer.
 Two C# projects comprise the installer setup:
-* Hyram.Setup - builds the HyRAM application installer
+* Hyram.Setup - builds the HyRAM+ application installer
 * Hyram.SetupBootstrapper - builds the final installation bundle which will be delivered to users.
 This can later be augmented with additional installers as needed (e.g. the .NET runtime installer).

 Note: installed files require a unique GUID.
 In some cases WiX can create this automatically.
 When it cannot be auto-generated, a custom GUID can be generated in MSVS via the Tools -> Create GUID... feature.

 ### Hyram.Setup Project
-The Hyram.Setup project builds the HyRAM installer which installs the GUI, python interpreter, and python HyRAM module.
+The Hyram.Setup project builds the HyRAM+ installer which installs the GUI, python interpreter, and python HyRAM+ module.

 The application setup is described in the **`Product.wxs`** XML configuration file.
 It defines the product properties, included C# projects and files,